Todd Hamilton

 William Todd Hamilton (born October 18, 1965) is an American professional golfer.
 He is best known for his victory at the 2004 Open Championship.

 Early life

 Hamilton was born in the small west-central Illinois city of Galesburg.
 He grew up in an even smaller town, Oquawka, in Henderson County on the Mississippi River.
-He attended Union High School in Biggsville, Illinois and the University of Oklahoma, where he played collegiately.
+His parents were the owners of a small grocery story called "Hamilton's."
+He attended Union High School in Biggsville, Illinois (now West Central High School).
+At the time, the high school did not have a golf team, and Hamilton competed as an individual.
+He won back to back Class A state titles in 1981–82 and 1982–83.
+Hamilton then played at the University of Oklahoma, where he was a college All-American.

 Professional career

 Hamilton turned professional in 1987 but was unable to gain entrance to the PGA Tour.
 Instead he played internationally for many years, primarily on the Japan Golf Tour after gaining his card as winner of the 1992 Asia Golf Circuit Order of Merit winner.
 When he left the Japan Golf Tour after 12 seasons, he was the tour's 2nd all-time leading non-Japanese money winner (to USA's David Ishii), with earnings of over 630 million yen (about $6.18 million in 2014 US dollars) with 11 tour wins.

 After eight tries, at the age of 38, Hamilton went back to Qualifying School in 2003, where he finally earned his first PGA Tour card.